 Another card that makes Saprolings is Fungal Infection.
 It looked weak at the beginning of the format, but it actually over preformed.
 It’s so cheap, yet it can swing the combat in your favor, if you time it correctly.

 Shivan Fire is a perfect removal spell, that scales well when the game goes on.
 It can kill small creatures early, or even bigger ones, when the game goes on.
 If we check the stats of the creatures, it kills 45.1% of creatures when it isn’t kicked.
 Once it is, that percentage raises to 85.5%.

 That’s very good, so red decks want at least a couple of Shivan Fires.

 For two mana you get a 1/3 Wizard.
 While the body isn’t anything spectacular, it’s at least serviceable, and Wizards subtype often ends up mattering.

 However, once you get to 6 mana you get to bring an instant or a sorcery back from the graveyard – this is a very powerful thing to do in Dominaria draft.
 You might have used Fight with Fire early in the game as a removal spell.
 Now you can get it back with Chronicler to burn your opponent out.
 Pretty neat, huh?

 3. Fiery Intervention

-Five mana for five damage is somewhat clunky, but hey, sometimes you just need more removal spells and this one will get rid of 91,7% creatures in the format.
-Besides, artifact destruction often matters, as you have thing like Icy Manipulator and Helm of the Host in running around.
+Five mana for five damage is somewhat clunky, but hey, sometimes you just need more removal spells, and this one will get rid of 91.7% of creatures in the format.
+Besides, artifact destruction matters every now and them, as you have things like Icy Manipulator and Helm of the Host in running around.